AbdallahEbrahimPersonal/thndr/README.md

 - #### TanStackQuery
   TanStack query / react-query offers a simple and intiuative way to fetch data from server-side, used here to manage caching out of the box.

+# Notes

+- Some folders includes only `.gitkeep` file, its placed there to keep the folder structure and project files traced on git.
+-